MihichN/content-mining-factory/docs/PRIVATE-vs-PUBLIC.md

 | Publisher OAuth (YouTube, Instagram) | Integration secrets & flows |
 | Planner, campaigns, accounts | Content ops product features |
 | Tests against real pipeline | Tied to private modules |

-## Can someone clone and run the full service?

-**No.** They get documentation and a small scoring demo only.

-To replicate the product they would need to reimplement:
-- Async job orchestration (Celery chains, resume, watchdog)
-- Media pipeline (yt-dlp, Whisper, OpenCV, FFmpeg)
-- Full REST API + dashboard
-- Publishing & scheduling layer

-That is intentional — this repo demonstrates **design and selected techniques**, not a turnkey clone.